"CATCH" Hand Differences Program

 CATCH is entirely funded and sustained by philanthropy.
 Thanks to the support of our donors, this program has been an invaluable resource to children and teens with hand and upper extremity differences.

 Come for an afternoon filled with fun and educational activities including arts and crafts, games, music, raffle prizes and resource booths.
-The outdoor picnic features inspirational talks from a variety of guests and speakers from the community, as well as group discussions led by orthopaedic providers, occupational therapists, prosthetists, social workers and psychologists.
+The outdoor picnic features inspirational talks from a variety of guests and speakers from the community, as well as group discussions led by orthopedic providers, occupational therapists, prosthetists, social workers and psychologists.
 Patients and their families eat lunch together around large tables to encourage socializing and community building.

 Annual Holiday Party